Chiloé Island: Land of Myth & Sea

 Up next, the famed palafitos.

-Along the streets of Pedro Montt and Ernesto Riqelme are an iconic collection of colorful wooden houses built on stilts that float over the water called palafitos.
-These palafitos capture attention with their unique design and surrounding waterfront.
+Along the streets of Pedro Montt and Ernesto Riqelme are an iconic collection of colorful wooden houses built on stilts.
+Floating above the water, these palafitos capture attention with their unique design and surrounding waterfront.

-The structures represent a distinct architectural style adapted to the island’s coastal environment and maritime culture and are common in Chilotan architecture.
+These homes represent a specific architectural style adapted to the island’s coastal environment and maritime culture and are common in Chilotan architecture.

-These distinctive stilt houses were originally built to allow fishermen a life near the water to dock their boats directly at their homes.
+These distinctive stilt houses were originally built to allow fishermen life near the water, where they could dock their boats directly at home.
 Historically, residents would have been able to navigate in and out of the canals from their porches with the tide.

 Built on thick poles called piles and using native woods like luma and cypress, the palafito roofs often feature larch shingles, a tough softwood that’s naturally resistant to decay and weathering.